JavierSplvd/tasks-app-cli/Readme.md

 # Getting started

-Using Powershell on the root folder:
+Using Powershell on the root folder install the dependencies and run the tests.

 ```
 .venv\scripts\activate
 python .\run_tests.py
+python .\src\task-manager.py --help
 ```

 # Improvements